Beautiful view on Lares Trek - Lares Trek to Machu Picchu 4 Days

 Meals: Breakfast, lunch and dinner>

-Today you will be woken up around 5 a.m. with our service of hot drinks.
+Today you will be woken up around 5 a.m. with our service of hot tea.
 You will have amazing views of the colorful lake and the Kiswarani Valley.
-The local people will already be up and about, taking their llamas and alpacas out to graze.
-Breakfast will be served as soon as you finish packing your gear.
-Then we’ll fill up our water bottles, organize snacks, and you will begin the most memorable day of your expedition to Machu Picchu.
-It will be a three- or four-hour climb to get to the summit of the mountain.
-This pass is called the Pachacute, or Condor Pass.
-We’ll zigzag our way up to compensate for the steep uphill.
+Enjoy a Andean breakfast prepared by our chef using the local organic ingredients, Then we’ll fill up our water bottles, and packing our trekking items, and you will begin the most memorable day of your expedition to Machu Picchu.
+It will be a three- or four-hour climb to get to the Pachacute also known as Condor pass.
+We’ll walk up through the switchback trail.
 The views of the area are stunning.
 You will see lakes, waterfalls, llamas, and alpacas.
-We will have an emergency horse to ride on in case you are tired.
-Once you arrive at the Condor Pass, you will be above the clouds and above the mountain peaks, and the surrounding 360-degree views are astounding.
+Once you reached at the Condor Pass 4,680 m/ 15,354 ft high, you will be above the clouds and above the mountain peaks, and the surrounding 360-degree views are astounding.
 In front of you will be the majestic mountain of Pitusiray, which is at 5,700 m/ 18,700 ft high, and the Condor pass is at 4,680 m/ 15,354 ft high.
-Afterwards, we will enjoy the hot drink service that your porters will carry with them.
-We will take advantage of some phenomenal photo opportunities and start our descent.
+Afterwards, Have a well deserved rest whiile the tranquility of the area involves you.

 Day 03